ZEISS-PiWeb/PiWeb-Api/_pages/021-general_new.md

 <nobr><code>Guid</code> Uuid</nobr>               | Identifies this inspection plan entity uniquely.
 <nobr><code>PathInformation</code> Path</nobr>    | The path of this entity which describes the entity's hierarchical structure.
 <nobr><code>Attribute[]</code> Attributes</nobr>  | A set of attributes which describe the entity.
 <nobr><code>string</code> Comment</nobr>          | A comment which describes the last inspection plan change.
+The comment is only returned in case versioning is enabled in the server settings.
 <nobr><code>uint</code> Version</nobr>            | Contains the entity´s revision number.
-The revision number starts. with `0` and is incremented by `1` each time changes are applied to the inspection plan.
-The version is only returned in case versioning is enabled in the server settings.
+The revision number starts with `0` and is incremented by `1` each time changes are applied to the inspection plan.
 <nobr><code>DateTime</code> TimeStamp</nobr>      | Contains the date and time of when the entity was last updated.
 {% endcapture %}
 {{ table | markdownify | replace: '<table>', '<table class="table table-hover">' }}